Behaviour Code Of Conduct

 What do you think needs to happen to make things right

-3. If a participant’s behaviour continues to be challenging and/or disruptive, parents will be notified again and the Project leader and parents will speak to the child/young person together, with a final warning
+- If following this, a participant’s behaviour continues to be challenging and/or disruptive, parents will be notified again and the project leader and parents will speak to the child/young person together, with a ‘final warning’.

 Theatre Royal Wakefield reserves the right to remove any participant at any time without warning from its sessions if it feels that the behaviour or conduct of that participant is not conducive to the working environment or to the progress of other participants or puts the health and safety of others at risk.
 Minor issues will be addressed quickly and consistently.